 The flow of sap is highly dependant upon weather conditions.
 Flow does not begin until after a time of hard freeze, followed by several sunny days with temperatures in the 40s.
 The peak flow occurs early in the sugaring season when it freezes at night and is bright and sunny the next day with the temperature in the 40s.
 The flow will stop when daytime temperatures do not go above freezing, or when night temperatures do not go below freezing.
 The flow usually lasts roughly three to four weeks.
 While it flows, collect the sap daily, preferably in the late afternoon.
 If the trees are tapped too soon and flow does not begin, it is possible that the holes will seal over and subsequent flow is inhibited significantly.
 The holes may have to be redrilled in this case.

 Drill the tapping hole about 3 feet from the ground and 1 1/2- 2" deep into the trunk, with a slight upward slope so the sap flows out of the hole.
 Position the hole on the sunniest side of the tree, avoiding tapping directly below a lower limb or trunk defect.
 (Northern exposure often will not flow at all early in the flow.)
-Use a drill with a 3/8ths inch bit to drill into the sunniest side of the tree trunk.
+Use a drill with

 After the turnings are cleaned out of the hole, insert a spile into a hook eye with the hook towards the spout, and insert the assembly, lip down, into the hole, tap it in firmly and hang the bucket to the spile.
 In some cases, the bucket has a hole to receive the hook.